 If you are selling cut flowers or other parts of plants to a country outside the EU, you need to find out what the rules are in the recipient country.
 Some countries require a phytosanitary certificate for the products.
 You can apply for a certificate at the Swedish Board of Agriculture.

-When you trade within Sweden and the EU, plant passports are required in a few cases.
-You will need a plant passport if you are trading with plants (except fruits and seed) of
+When you trade within Sweden and the EU, a plant passport is required for plant parts (except fruits and seeds) of

 If you trade with other species of cut flowers and other parts of plants within Sweden and the EU, you do not need to register your business with the Swedish Board of Agriculture.